Quadriplegic forced to ride home in wheelchair after bus failure

 "I waited two hours, because I was waiting specifically for the 753," she said.
 "I couldn't go back to the highway for the 756 because of the construction."

-She said that two hour wait was for a bus that never came.
+She said that two hour wait was for a Saddle River Tours bus that never came.
 She then decided upon a backup plan, to take two different buses to get to Englewood that would put her closer to home.
 But that didn't work either.

 "Here comes the same 186 that broke down in front of the Walgreens in Bergenfield," Moore said.
 After all those hours, here comes the 186.
 She looked at me as if to say, I know you're not thinking about getting on this bus."

-Note: CORRECTION: A previous version of this story incorrectly named Coach USA as the operator of the bus route actually operated by Saddle River Tours.
-Coach USA and its operations have no role in this story.